Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 5. Calcata (Viterbo, Lazio)

-Just one hour from Rome, in the province of Viterbo, lies the village of Calcata.
+If you're planning a daytrip from Rome, less than 8 km away in the province of Viterbo, lies the village of Calcata.
 Perched on a tufa mountain, Calcata was deemed uninhabitable in 1935, remaining deserted for about 30 years.

 But Calcata is also known as the town of witches because a legend said that when the wind blows through the village's narrow streets, it is possible to hear the singing of witches.
 Moreover, its shape has always been the setting for numerous dreamlike and magical tales.